AvivGelfand/Resume/README.md

 - 2024 – 2025
 - Developed into production a pipeline of enriching leads databases with domain-focused knowledge.
 Utilized web-scraping from and data matching from several sources, and Open AI Batch API calls, enabling filtering and finding 1M\$ leads.
-- Preformed numeros model evaluation and error analysis tasks, side-kicked senior ML Data Scientists in their own tasks, worked with AWS, Airflow, Elastic and tabular databases.
+- Performed numerous model evaluation and error analysis tasks, side-kicked senior ML Data Scientists in their own tasks, worked with AWS, Airflow, Elastic, and tabular databases.

 ## Hebrew University of Jerusalem - Dr. Adi Leibovitch's Quantitative Legal Research lab, NLP Data Scientist / Research Assistant

 - Oct 2023 – May 2024
-- Successfully executed Supervised-Fine-Tuning of large language models (frameworks$:$ PyTorch, Transformers) to classify arguments in trials for a broader statistical legal research project; reduced labeling time and errors, replacing manual tagging with LLM-based tagging.
+- Executed Supervised-Fine-Tuning of open-source LLMs to classify textual argument-types in trials; reduced labeling time and errors, replacing manual tagging with LLM-based tagging.
 - Reached over 90% accuracy and 80% F1 scores in most target labels.
-Substantially reduced model complexity and training time using efficient sampling and overcoming significant imbalance.
-Corrected errors in the labeled data.
+Reduced 10X model complexity and training time using efficient sampling, overcoming significant imbalance.
 - Presented findings and achievements at a prominent statistics and data science conference in May 2024.

 ## Upscale Analytics, Statistics & Machine Learning Instructor